FAQ

 • 88% fewer nights in jail and 81% fewer contacts with police, saving the law enforcement system over $24K annually

 Housing First connects people experiencing homelessness to successful permanent housing by reducing barriers to entry and providing supportive services.
 Housing First works because it takes people off the streets and gives them a safe, dignified space — first.
-And then the work begins to rebuild and heal from the trauma of homelessness.
+The work then begins to rebuild and heal from the trauma of homelessness.

-Preble Street Housing First programs follows the nationally recognized model of permanent supportive housing with 24/7 on-site social work support.
+Preble Street Housing First programs follow the nationally recognized model of permanent supportive housing, with 24/7 on-site social work support.

 Avesta develops, owns, and manages the Housing First buildings, and Preble Street provides on-site staffing 24 hours a day, including social work services for tenants.
 These programs have been enormously successful, providing our vulnerable, traumatized neighbors the opportunity to reclaim their lives and contribute to the larger community.